 Growing with Anxiety

 As a teenager, my shyness and anxiety became very intertwined.
-I had only a few friends and I found it near impossible to make new ones.
+I only had a few friends and I found it near impossible to make new ones.
 My fear of social situations and interaction had a huge impact on my everyday life.
 I began to withdraw, and declined any invitation that may lead me to any kind of unplanned interaction with people.
 On the outside, no one would ever know.
 I hid it well, I smiled, laughed, disclosing my fears to no one.
 The more I worried though, the more I would worry about things.
 Accidents, death, danger, fear were always on my mind.

 Moving Forward and Recovering

 I think it was when I had Finlay that my old anxieties began to return.
 At first, I don’t think I noticed.
 I put a lot of things down to being a stressed out first time mum.
 I had a pretty traumatic first few weeks after Finlay’s birth.
 Maybe this is what triggered it, being rushed to hospital?
 Maybe it was caring for such an innocent little human and realising there’s a lot of bad stuff out there and wanting to shield him from that?
-Slowly, slowly I began once again to withdraw.
+Slowly, slowly I once again I began to withdraw.

 So for now, anxiety is a big part of my life again.
 I am determined to beat it, not let anxiety win.
 I sometimes I wonder If I’m strong enough.
 All I know is I don’t want to look back at my life with regrets and to feel Anxiety defined who I always was.
 Its extremely hard and very tough, but its a battle I